FoxinTale/Colour-Generator/README.md

 # Colour-Generator
  A colour generator made in Java.
-Gives the complmentart colour, triadic colours and more.
+Gives the complmentary colour, triadic colours and more.

+### To-Do:
+	- Tints.
+	- Shades.
+	- Custom Colours.